SaranshBangar/Portfolio/README.md

-# Portfolio Website

 Welcome to my portfolio website built with Next.js, React, TypeScript, and TailwindCSS!

 ## Features

-- ✨ I've created a clean, minimal design with dark/light mode support
+- I've created a clean, minimal design with dark/light mode support
-- 🚀 Built with Next.js 14 and React 18
+- Built with Next.js 14 and React 18
-- 🎨 Styled with TailwindCSS and shadcn/ui components
+- Styled with TailwindCSS and shadcn/ui components
-- 💫 I've added animated UI elements with Framer Motion and tsParticles
+- I've added animated UI elements with Framer Motion and tsParticles
-- 🤖 Integrated a custom AI chat bot to help visitors navigate
+- Integrated a custom AI chat bot to help visitors navigate
-- 📱 Fully responsive across all devices
+- Fully responsive across all devices
-- 🔥 Optimized performance with Vercel Analytics
+- Optimized performance with Vercel Analytics
-- 💻 Showcases my work experience, projects, and skills
+- Showcases my work experience, projects, and skills

 ## Tech Stack